threefoldtech/info_grid/src/terraform/resources/terraform_scheduler.md

 ## Quick Example

-Let's take a look at this following example:
+Let's take a look at the following example:

 ```
 terraform {